Types of diodes | applications,functions,types of diodes

 For example, AA119 refers to germanium signal diode.

-Let us understand different types of diodes with their applications.
+Let us understand different types of diodes with their applications and functions.

 p-n junction diode